IntuitionLabs

 Data Analysis and Evidence

 The practices above are supported by quantitative and qualitative evidence.
 The FDA publishes annual BIMO metrics that reveal inspection trends.
-For example, FY2021 data (during COVID) showed 56 sponsors/CROs inspected, primarily in categories of marketing application studies ([27]).
+FY2021 data (during COVID) showed only 56 sponsors/CROs inspected, primarily in categories of marketing application studies ([27]).
+By FY2023, the BIMO program had rebounded to 1,073 total inspections, including 681 clinical investigator inspections and 103 sponsor/CRO inspections — the highest activity since before the pandemic ([14]).
 In those metrics, 483 observations (inspectional deficiencies) are categorized.
-FDA Compliance Expert reports note that in 2021 the top sponsor/CRO 483 observations aligned with lapses in oversight and record-keeping ([22]).
-Anecdotally, many of the 25 “tips” for sites (Dan Schell interview) came from inspectors and veteran QA leaders, reinforcing that elements like updating training records and social comportment have real consequences ([55]) ([34]).
+The top FY2023 violation categories — failure to conduct investigations per the investigational plan, IND application deficiencies, and inadequate case histories — continue to align with historical lapses in oversight and record-keeping ([28]) ([22]).
+Anecdotally, many of the 25 “tips” for sites (Dan Schell interview) came from inspectors and veteran QA leaders, reinforcing that elements like updating training records and social comportment have real consequences ([56]) ([35]).

 Case data underline preparation value.
 In the ProTrials case, the site’s noncompliance with lab visits could have led to major findings.
 Instead, the CRO’s rapid tutoring and document review before the FDA arrived helped isolate the finding to the site only.
 This suggests that immediate CRAs and QA engagement can mitigate overall sponsor liability ([13]).
 Similarly, in published 483 analyses (ClinicalResearchMadeSimple ([57])), sites that failed to keep accurate consent forms or properly delegate tasks were commonly cited.
 These studies advocate best practices (mock audits, CAPA verification) that we incorporate above.